Ludwig Katzenellenbogen: Art collection

-Katzenellenbogen has an important art collection which included "Rehe" Dammwild Roes, "Bacchant“ by Lovis Corinth, a self portrait by Oskar Kokoschka, "Chemin de Plaine avec une porte de jardin a droite" by Pissarro, as well as many other works.
+Katzenellenbogen has an important art collection which included "Rehe" Dammwild Roes, "Bacchant" by Lovis Corinth, a self portrait by Oskar Kokoschka, "Chemin de Plaine avec une porte de jardin a droite" by Pissarro, as well as many other works.

 Nazi persecution

 When the Nazis came to power, the couple fled with two suitcases and 200 marks.
-In 1933 he fled with Tilla Durieux first to Ascona in Switzerland and emigrated from there in 1935 to Zagreb (Kingdom of Yugoslavia), where a distant relative of his wife lived.
-While she was trying to obtain a visa in Belgrade for both of them to emigrate to the USA, she was surprised by the German bombing and raid on Belgrade in April 1941 and was thus separated from her husband..
-Katzenellenbogen was arrested by the Gestapo in Saloniki in 1941 and deported to the Sachsenhausen concentration camp north of Berlin.
+In 1933, he fled with Tilla Durieux, first to Ascona in Switzerland, and emigrated from there, in 1935, to Zagreb (Kingdom of Yugoslavia), where a distant relative of his wife lived.
+While she was trying to obtain a visa in Belgrade for both of them to emigrate to the US, she was surprised by the German bombing and raid on Belgrade in April 1941, and was thus separated from her husband.
+Katzenellenbogen was arrested by the Gestapo in Saloniki in 1941, and deported to the Sachsenhausen concentration camp north of Berlin.
 He died in 1944 in the Jewish Hospital Berlin.

-Postwar search for Nazi-looted art
+Post-war search for Nazi-looted art

 The heirs of Ludwig and Estella Katzenellenbogen have listed fifty artworks with the German Lost Art Foundation.